deepinv/deepinv/docs/source/user_guide/reconstruction/adversarial.rst

 When there are no ground truths (i.e. self-supervised), this may be defined on the measurements :math:`y` instead.
 See the list of available adversarial losses in :ref:`adversarial-losses`.

-The reconstruction network :math:`R` can be any architecture that maps the measurements :math:`y` to the signal :math:`x`, including :ref:`artifact removal <artifact>` or :ref:`unfolded <unfolded>` networks.
+The reconstruction network (i.e. the "generator") :math:`R` can be any architecture that maps the measurements :math:`y` to the signal :math:`x`, including :ref:`artifact removal <artifact>` or :ref:`unfolded <unfolded>` networks.
-We also provide the following specific architectures:

-.. list-table:: Generator Networks
-   :header-rows: 1

-   * - Generator
-     - Description
-   * - :class:`DCGANGenerator <deepinv.models.DCGANGenerator>`
-     - Deep Convolution GAN generator model

 The discriminator network :math:`D` can be implemented with one of the following architectures: